algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/projectCharter.md

 - [Source code](../../Src/)
 - [Management resources](../Management/)

-Those files have for deadline February the 7th 2025.
+The deadlines are set on the 7th of February, 2025.

-The product will be presented to the client February the 14th 2025.
+The product will be presented to the client on February the 14th 2025.

 # Glossary